AaronCiuffo245484/coder_ai_setup/README.md

 1. From the server page, click on the "Jupyter Notebook" button to launch the file manager
 2. From the file manager choose "Upload", browse for and select the `packages.txt` and `setup.sh` scripts
     - You may close this when you are done
+    - (NB: IF YOU ARE USING A WINDOWS PC: Don't clone directly on your machine, use the `git clone "url" `
 3. From the landing page, choose the "Terminal" button to launch a bash shell in a new window.
 4. Make sure you are in the `/home/y2a/` directory
 5. Run `chmod +x setup.sh`